Team: Dr. John Blythe (UCL), Prof. Shane Johnson (UCL)

 The aims of this project are:

-- To review the security features currently provided with domestic IoT devices.
+- To review the security features currently provided with consumer IoT devices.

 - Review crime prevention messaging provided in IoT device user manuals.

-- To develop a consumer security Index for domestic IoT devices.
+- To develop a consumer security Index for consumer IoT devices.